sanleandrocs/sanleandrocs.github.io/lessons/lesson-04.md

 #### Task 3
 ```
 Display a score somewhere on your screen with the text function.
-If the rock passes the ground, increase the score.
+If the rock touches the ground, increase the score.
 ```

 ### End Game